Coding Quests

 Godot 4 3D Character Controller Tutorial: Movement, Camera, and Animation

-A third-person character controller is the foundation of most 3D action games.
-Get it right and everything built on top - combat, abilities, platforming - feels good.
+A third-person character controller is the first thing I build in any 3D project, and the thing I've rebuilt the most.
+Get it right and everything on top (combat, abilities, platforming) inherits the good feel.
 Get it wrong and no amount of content design saves the game.

-This tutorial walks through building a complete third-person controller in Godot 4: movement, camera orbit, sprint, jump, and animation blending.
-Every piece uses CharacterBody3D and built-in Godot physics - no plugins, no hacks.
+This tutorial builds a complete third-person controller in Godot 4: camera-relative movement, orbit camera, sprint, jump, and animation blending.
+Everything runs on CharacterBody3D and built-in Godot physics.
+No plugins, no hacks.

 The Scene Structure